Washington, DC Anesthesia Errors Lawyer

 Spinal Cord Injuries

-In some cases, when the anesthesiologist performs epidural or spinal anesthesia, the needle may puncture the membrane that surrounds the spinal cord.
+In some cases, when the anesthesiologist performs an epidural or spinal anesthesia, the needle may puncture the membrane that surrounds the spinal cord.
 As a result, the patient experiences a cerebrospinal fluid leak (CFL).
 Conservative treatments for these leaks are not always successful.
 Some patients must undergo surgery to repair a CFL after an epidural.
 Spinal anesthesia, if administered incorrectly, can cause nerve damage.
-The patient can lose feeling or movement in parts of their lower body, which can take weeks or months to recover from.
+The patient can lose feeling or movement in parts of their lower body, which can take weeks or months to recover.

 Waking Up During Surgery (Anesthesia Awareness)

-Another consequence of a general anesthesia mistake is that the patient remains conscious or they become conscious during the surgery.
+Another consequence of a general anesthesia mistake is that the patient remains conscious or becomes conscious during the surgery.
 As a result, these patients remember their surgery or parts of their surgery.
 Some will also feel pressure or pain at the surgical site.
 For every 1,000 procedures, one to two patients will wake up during surgery.
 These patients often report suffering from post-traumatic stress disorder after waking up from surgery.

 Frequently Asked Questions About Anesthesia Errors in DC